DxNext/2016-Oct-L2/Linux/Module6-AzureContainerServices/container-service-load-balancing.md

 ### Deploy using the DC/OS CLI

+Installation instructions for DC/OS CLI can be found at [install CLI](https://dcos.io/docs/1.8/usage/cli/install/#linux)

 To deploy this application with the DC/OS CLI simply copy the above JSON into a file called `hello-web.json`, and run:

 ```bash